Ph.D., Pennsylvania State University

 - “Attracting Blacks to Philosophy,” American Philosophical Association Newsletter on Feminism and Philosophy 92.1 (1993), pp. 55-59.

 In addition, Griswold has written on subjects such as the American Enlightenment, and Jefferson and the problem of slavery.
 He has also published in such venues as The Monist, Revue de Métaphysique et de Morale, Man and World, the Proceedings of the Boston Area Colloquium in Ancient Philosophy, and in various edited volumes (including The Cambridge Companion to Adam Smith).
 His work has been translated into French, German, and Italian.

-Presentations during the Winter 2009 – Spring 2013 period included talks at Oxford University (conference on Adam Smith), the University of Arizona, Case Western Reserve University School of Law, the University of Chicago, Harvard University, the NIH/Georgetown/George Washington Colloquium series, the American Philosophical Association, Boston College (Fitzgibbons Lecture), Brown University, Davidson College, the University of New Hampshire, Vassar College, the University of Bristol (Rousseau Association meeting), the University of Memphis, the University of California, Davis (Sinopoli Lecture), the École Normale Supérieure de Lyon, France (Colloque international: Philosophie de Rousseau/Rousseau’s Philosophy), the Ohio State University (Mershon Center), and at Tel Aviv University.
+Presentations during the Winter 2009 – Spring 2013 period in various venues including at Oxford University (conference on Adam Smith), the University of Arizona, Case Western Reserve University School of Law, the University of Chicago, Harvard University, the NIH/Georgetown/George Washington Colloquium series, the American Philosophical Association, Boston College (Fitzgibbons Lecture), Brown University, Davidson College, the University of New Hampshire, Vassar College, the University of Bristol (Rousseau Association meeting), the University of Memphis, the University of California, Davis (Sinopoli Lecture), the École Normale Supérieure de Lyon, France (Colloque international: Philosophie de Rousseau/Rousseau’s Philosophy), the Ohio State University (Mershon Center), and at Tel Aviv University.
 See also the work in progress mentioned above.

 Fellowships and Grants (selected):

 - American Council of Learned Societies Fellowship, 2009/10

 - Cullman Center Fellowship (New York Public Library), 2009/10 (declined)